goatchurchprime/RTK_on_the_beach/README.md

 #### Processing the Ublox M8T data with RTK

+Post-processing the binary GPS data into positions can be done singly, or in reference to the base station and requires a lot of configuration data.
+This has been put into a script that managed generating the '.nav', '.obs' and finally the output '.pos' files from the original .'ubx'.

+The '-b' option tells which is the base station.
+The default is 'C'.

+> python scripts/ubxpostfiles.py -bA hanglog/20200602092356/

+(Should make an xy plot preview of the pos files)

 This interface can be driven from Python scripts or from RTKnavi which can be configured to send these special strings on connection and which is designed to process raw streams of Ublox GPS data.